roninprogrammer/BFM-radio/Note.md

 return format.format(date)
 }
 ```

 ## Audio Playback

 The app allows users to play podcasts through the audio player.
-You can extend the player with additional features like:

-- Pause nad resume

-## Future improvement
-- improving the offline mode with full feature caching
-- Implementing media controls (pause, seek, resume) in the player
-- Adding a notification for ongoing playback.

 ## How to run the App

-1. *Clone the Repository*: Clone the project repository to local machine
+1. *Clone the Repository*: Clone the project repository (https://github.com/roninprogrammer/BFM-radio) to local machine .
+Do checkout to master branch.

 2. *Install Dependencies*: Ensure that you have the necerssary dependencies set up in build.gradle.

 3. *Run the App*: Open the project in Android Studio and run it on an emulator and a physical devices.

+## DEMO TIME

+## Future improvement
+- improving the offline mode with full feature caching using ROOM Database
+- Implementing media controls (pause, seek, resume) in the player
+- Adding a notification for ongoing playback using firebase Cloud Massaging.

+## End Of Presentation
+- "Feel free to ask any questions!
+If you encounter any issues, please label them accordingly in the GitHub project.